interbit/docs-interbit/examples/web-auth-endpoint.md

 `secrets/platform-deploy.sh` file.
 1. The `PUBLIC_KEY` and `PRIVATE_KEY` values make up the Interbit key pair for `web-auth-endpoint`.
-A new key pair can be generated with the `interbit key --filename my-web-auth-keys.json` command.
+A new key pair can be generated with the `interbit keys --filename my-web-auth-keys.json` command.

 ### Run `web-auth-endpoint` locally